And greetings to you, thrill seekers, music lovers, conversationalists all across the fruited plane.

 There are fewer and fewer companies offering health benefits, and it's getting tougher and tougher for young people to go out there and get health coverage.

-It's at times like these, ladies and gentlemen, that my soul is tried into my nineteenth year and to still have such ignorance in this audience.
+It's at times like these, ladies and gentlemen, that my soul is trod into my 19th year to still have such ignorance in this audience.

-Um what I'm about to say will be considered cold-hearted, mean spirited, and cruel.
+So what I'm about to say will be considered cold-hearted, mean-spirited, and cruel.

 If the government's buying all these illegal homes and giving them health care, why not us?